 - Evaluated the feasibility of establishing a regional rail freight hub.

 - Evaluated the feasibility for rail sidings or siding improvements in various jurisdictions.

 - Evaluate the feasibility of handling containers by rail into and out of Central Oregon.

-For both issues, COACT sought public input, worked toward gaining broad public support and present the findings and recommendation to elected officials for their concurrence.
+For both issues, Central Oregon Area Commission on Transportation sought public input, worked toward gaining broad public support and present the findings and recommendation to elected officials for their concurrence.

 ||Complete the Rail Planning effort, and publish findings and recommendations|

 |The following people may be contacted if you have questions or comments. |